morris/vanilla-todo/README.md

 Using a library would have been a lot more cost-effective initially.
 However, having a customized implementation paid off once I started introducing animations, as both had to be coordinated closely.
-I can imagine this would have been a hassle when using third party code for either.
+I can imagine this would have been a difficult problem when using third party code for either.

 The drag & drop implementation is (again) based on DOM events and integrates well with the remaining architecture.